Class TCastleContainer

 Color that fills the window by default.
 By default it is DefaultBackgroundColor, which is very dark gray.

 Input (key, touch) to toggle the inspector at any point in the application.
-By default this is possible in debug builds, using key F8, or pressing 3 fingers for 1 second (latter is useful on multi-touch devices).
+By default this is possible in debug builds, using key F8, or pressing 3 fingers for 1 second.

 Public property InspectorKey: TKey read GetInspectorKey write SetInspectorKey; deprecated 'use InputInspector';